 Scams & Safety- Don't stress too much about this but know some basics like if there are areas not to go to after dark or common scams. (see Common Travel Scams to Watch Out For)

 Money- Get a general feel for the conversion rate.
-Write down $1 = x in local currency and 1 in local currency = $x so you can make quick calculations in your head.
-ATMs are pretty common these days but make sure they are at the airport and in the main areas you want to visit.
+Write down $1 = x in local currency and 1 in local currency = $x (of course by $ I mean your own home currency) so you can make quick calculations in your head.
+ATMs are pretty common these days but make sure they have one at the airport and in the main areas you want to visit.
+You'd be surprised, some entire towns and islands have no access to get money!

 Electricity- You'll want to bring any necessary electrical adapters (this just adapts the shape of the plug, not the voltage).
 If you are going places that will require more than one adapter, consider a universal adapter.
 You shouldn't need a converter unless you're bringing something like a hair flattener.